awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

    + `gtid_mode` – `ON` or `ON_PERMISSIVE`
    + `enforce_gtid_consistency` – `ON`

 1. Associate the DB cluster parameter group with the Aurora MySQL cluster\.
-To do so, follow the procedures in [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+To do so, follow the procedures in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

-## Disabling GTID\-Based Replication for an Aurora MySQL DB Cluster<a name="mysql-replication-gtid.disabling"></a>
+## Disabling GTID\-based replication for an Aurora MySQL DB cluster<a name="mysql-replication-gtid.disabling"></a>

 You can disable GTID\-based replication for an Aurora MySQL DB cluster\.
 Doing so means that the Aurora cluster can't perform inbound or outbound binlog replication with external databases that use GTID\-based replication\.

 **Note**
 In the following procedure, *read replica* means the replication target in an Aurora configuration with binlog replication to or from an external database\.
 It doesn't mean the read\-only Aurora Replica DB instances\.
 For example, when an Aurora cluster accepts incoming replication from an external source, the Aurora primary instance acts as the read replica for binlog replication\.

-For more details about the stored procedures mentioned in this section, see [Aurora MySQL Stored Procedures](AuroraMySQL.Reference.md#AuroraMySQL.Reference.StoredProcs)\.
+For more details about the stored procedures mentioned in this section, see [Aurora MySQL stored procedures](AuroraMySQL.Reference.md#AuroraMySQL.Reference.StoredProcs)\.

 **To disable GTID\-based replication for an Aurora MySQL DB cluster**